Max-infinitely divisible models and inference for spatial extremes: Analysis of Dutch wind gusts

 Extremes in daily wind gusts from the Netherlands (30 monitoring stations with 3241 records of daily maxima from November 11, 1999, to November 13, 2008) were analysed by \citet{Opitz16} using an asymptotically independent Laplace random field model for high threshold exceedances.
-We reanalyse these data by adopting a block maximum approach, fitting the max-id model \eqref{eq:model2}.
+We reanalyse these data by adopting a block maximum approach.
 We focus on months October--March, which experience the strongest wind gusts.
-To study wind gust extremes on various time scales, we compute weekly, monthly and yearly block maxima, which yields 1594, 220, 52 and 8 maxima per site respectively.
+The maps in Figure~\ref{fig:area} show the study area with altitude, measurement sites, and also the pairs of stations that we use in the pairwise likelihood estimation procedure.
+Altitude variation is very slight over the Dutch territory, such that we do not consider it as a potentially informative covariate.
+To study wind gust extremes on various time scales, we compute daily, weekly, monthly and yearly block maxima, which yields $n_1=1594$, $n_2=220$, $n_3=52$ and $n_4=8$ maxima per site, respectively.